San123san/leetcode-cpp/README.md

 # LeetCode Solutions

-This repository contains solutions to LeetCode problems that I have solved.
+This repository contains solutions to LeetCode problems or GFG problems that I have solved.
 I upload a solution to a new problem I work on, along with the code in C++.

 Feel free to explore the solutions, contribute, or suggest improvements!